Check Out our Huff Post Blog: Yoga, Rolfing and the Elusive Cinderella Tissues

 Eva Norlyk Smith, Ph.D., C-IAYT, is the founder and President of YogaUOnline.
 She is a lead trainer in YogaUOnline’s Yoga Wellness Educator program, an RYT-300 Yoga Alliance-approved training that focuses on giving teachers the skills they need to offer wellness courses and work with older beginners.

-Eva is a trained yoga therapist at the 1,000 hour level as well trained bodyworker at the 500-hour level.
+Eva is a trained yoga therapist at the 1,000-hour level as well as a trained bodyworker at the 500-hour level.
 She is the co-author of several books, including Light Years Younger with Dr. David J. Goldberg.

 Recent articles